ElMatatanCarlos09844/CRUD-APP-with-AJAX/README.md

 To practice execution and use install a local server to execute the ajax.html like **live server** in Visual Studio Code.

-normali the port for live server is 5500 but you can change the port, so go to http://localhost:port and use tha app.
+normally the port for live server is 5500 but you can change the port, so go to http://localhost:port and use tha app.